tweag/nickel/doc/manual/cli.md

 # The Nickel command-line interface

-The Nickel command-line interface (CLI) provides many tools for interacting with nickel files: evaluating, formatting, testing, and more.
+The Nickel command-line interface (CLI) provides many tools for interacting with Nickel files: evaluating, formatting, testing, and more.
 You can find brief documentation for all of these tools in the CLI itself:

 ```console